DePaul is for the 1 in 5 kids with dyslexia. Our multisensory program uses the Orton-Gillingham approach.

 Our curriculum is prescriptive for each student, with teaching plans based on continuous assessment of individual progress.
 One-size-fits-all instruction doesn’t work for our kids, so we use creative, immersive lessons full of experimental and hands-on learning.

 At DePaul, we don’t assume the kids are learning just because our program is research-based.
 We put several checks and balances in place to measure their progress.
 The DRA2 (Direct Reading Assessment), iReady Reading, and iReady Mathematics give us data to help us place, monitor, and plan for each student.

 An important character trait of our curriculum is FUN.
 These kids have been conditioned to hate school.
 It takes strong relationships, motivation, and FUN to allow students to believe in the process and in themselves again.

 Yes.
 These are a big part of our multisensory curriculum, as they give our students a chance to apply concepts from core academics in other contexts.
-This year, we have Speech/Debate, Art, Drama, Cooking, Gardening, Guidance, and Technology.
-Once a month we also have Clubs Day, featuring Bricks 4 Kids (STEM-based Legos), MindLab (puzzles), Soccer, Yoga, and Art.
+This year, we have Speech/Broadcasting, Art, Drama and Music, Cooking, Gardening, Guidance, and Technology/Keyboarding.
+From time to time, we also have special lessons featuring Bricks 4 Kids (STEM-based Legos), Soccer, Yoga, and Art.

 Yes, but we do not overload our students with it.
 They may read any material of their choosing for 20 minutes every night, and each week they will have an iReady exercise, a spelling worksheet, and a short math exercise.

 We have an optional Homework Help program every Monday through Thursday from 3:15-4:00.